 Competitors and other third parties may infringe, misappropriate, or otherwise violate our issued patents or other intellectual property of our licensors, or we or our licensors may be required to defend against claims of infringement, misappropriation, or other violation.
 In addition, our patents or the patents of our licensors may become involved in inventorship or priority disputes.
 Other disputes may arise related to intellectual property rights that we believe are derived from, or related to, our patents or technology, including with respect to sotigalimab.
 For example, we are aware of certain patent applications filed by a former collaborator covering biomarkers and patient selection discoveries related to our sotiga program.
-We believe that we own the intellectual property to us, but there is no guarantee that we will come to a satisfactory resolution of this matter.
+We believe that we own the intellectual property covered by these provisional patent applications.
+We are in discussions with the former collaborator to assign their rights in this intellectual property to us, but there is no guarantee that we will come to a satisfactory resolution of this matter.